 When you’re done customizing your layout, you can either save it as a template for adopting on several pages or simply save it then leverage the final design as a single page.
 If you feel particularly generous with the final design, it’s possible to share your work with the OptimizePress community.

-Sadly, the one important thing you might not be able to do is to customize OptimizePress 2.0 pages.
+Sadly, the one important thing you might not be able to do is to customize OptimizePress 2.0.
 It turns out OptimizePress 3.0 doesn’t support the editing of OptimizePress 2.0 pages.
-Not what you’d expect from an upgrade, but it is what it is.
-So, be prepared to start over afresh if you migrate from OptimizePress 2.0 to OptimizePress 3.0.
+Not what you’d expect from an upgrade, but it’s what it is.
+So, be prepared to start over afresh if you migrate from OptimizePress 2.0 to OptimizePress 3.0